fleetdm/fleet/handbook/company/communications.md

 ## Travel

 ### Flights
-Everyone at Fleet, including the CEO, uses the same [principles for booking flights](https://fleetdm.com/handbook/ceo#schedule-travel-for-the-ceo).
+- Everyone at Fleet, including the CEO, uses the same [principles for booking flights](https://fleetdm.com/handbook/ceo#schedule-travel-for-the-ceo).
+- For example, please book a direct flight if there is one that is less than double the price of the cheapest non-direct flight.

 ### Lodging
-Everyone at Fleet, including the CEO, uses the same [principles for booking lodging](https://fleetdm.com/handbook/ceo#schedule-travel-for-the-ceo).
+- Choose a modest location with inexpensive lodging and minimally-viable comfort.
+(Avoid expensive neighborhoods and popular destination cities.)
+- Creative efficiency is important.
+If an AirBnb is the most efficient way to house the team, then do that.
+If separate hotel rooms are more efficient, then do that.
+- If booking an Airbnb, make sure there is at least 1 bedroom per Fleet team member.
+Shared bathrooms are OK.
+- If you need to meet with a large group that won't fit in your hotel room or Airbnb (e.g. more than 5 people), [contact Business Operations](https://fleetdm.com/handbook/business-operations#contact-us) for their help approving and booking additional event space.

 ### Sales kickoffs
 From time to time, Fleet holds a sales kickoff (SKO) meeting.
 This is a type of [offsite](https://fleetdm.com/handbook/company/communications#offsites).